The bill puzzle

 Thoughtfulness in light of special needs

-A family was traveling through Iceland together.
+A large family was traveling around Iceland together.
 They were lucky to get a table with short notice at a good restaurant.
-The staff greeted them with a smile and were thoughtful, making sure they could all sit together.
-One of the group was allergic to fish.
-The staff were not sure if they had deep fried the fish in the same oil as the french fries.
-To be absolutely sure, they changed the oil in the deep fryer and then fried the potatoes specifically for the guest who was allergic to fish.
-The guest was very thankful for this thoughtfulness.
+The staff greeted them with a smile and were thoughtful about making sure they could all sit together.
+One of the members in the group was allergic to fish.
+The staff were not sure if they had deep fried the fish in the same oil as the french-fries.
+To be absolutely sure, they changed the oil in the deep fryer, then fried the french-freis specifically for the guest who was allergic to fish.
+The guest was very thankful for this display of thoughtfulness.

 The questions